VeritasSoftware/AspNetCore.ApiGateway/README_Orchestration.md

 ### Viewing your Gateway's Api Orchestration

+Your Gateway's Api Orchestration is published by **GET api/Gateway/orchestration** endpoint.

-You can call below endpoint in **Swagger** to view your Api Orchestration.
+You can call the endpoint in **Swagger** to view your Api Orchestration.

+This way, client developers can get information about your Gateway's Api Orchestration.

 ### GET Orchestration